zzx0921/EC601_OpenCV/README.md

 How does a program read the cvMat object, in particular, what is the order of the pixel structure?

+In ColorImage.cpp, cvMat is a matrix which store the pixels of the image.
+It has three channels, red, green and blue.
+Matrix elements are stored row by row.
+Programs read cvMat object by using cvMatName.at(x,y).
+Program read the cvMat object in a similar way with the matrix object.

 Exercise 2